amiltimore2016/docker-rspec/README.md

 * Code is added to pass the tests.

-* Test is passed, now we can add the next line of code.
+* Test is passed, now we can add the next test BEFORE! adding another line of code.

 ![TDD cycle](pictures/TDD_CYCLE.jpg)